-In the same issue of Nature, a team from the Joint Quantum Institute at the University of Maryland described a similarly sized system of cold charged ions, also controlled with lasers.
-Taken together, these complimentary advances constitute a major step toward large-scale quantum machines.
+In the same issue of Nature, a team from the Joint Quantum Institute at the University of Maryland described a similarly sized system of cold-charged ions, also controlled with lasers.
+Taken together, these complementary advances constitute a major step toward large-scale quantum machines.

 “Everything happens in a small vacuum chamber where we have a very dilute vapor of atoms which are cooled close to absolute zero,” Lukin said.
 “When we focus about 100 laser beams through this cloud, each of them acts like a trap.
 The beams are so tightly focused, they can either grab one atom or zero; they can’t grab two.
 And that’s when the fun starts.”

 Using a microscope, researchers can take images of the captured atoms in real time, and then arrange them in arbitrary patterns for input.